NuGet/Home/designs/SearchCommandSpec.md

 ## Who are the customers

-This targets all NuGet.exe and .NET users that want to be able to search for packages from the command line, rather than using NuGet Gallery or VS PMUI.
+This targets all NuGet.exe users that want to be able to search for packages from the command line, rather than using NuGet Gallery or VS PMUI.
 Also, while `nuget.exe list` allows users to search different package sources for packages with a search query, the results are returned sorted by the package Id, rather than by relevance, as proposed for this Search command.
 Further, the Search command would provide more information on the packages than List currently does.

 ## Goals

 * Providing search functionality for NuGet packages through the commandline for NuGet.exe
 * Implementing a prototype of this feature for dotnet.exe
 * Displaying the search results to users in a way that maximizes the visibility of the most relevant results
+* Eventually replacing `list` with `search`

 ## Solution

 The search feature leverages the search service provided by the NuGet API.
 Search targets multiple sources and displays all of their results, sorted by relevance, one source after another.
-The command line interface is simple: __./NuGet.exe search \<query\>__.
+The command line interface is simple: __./NuGet.exe search \<query terms\>__.

 ```
 PS C:\> ./NuGet.exe search logging